Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 Connecting unused PLIOs
 -----------------------

 All the PLIO ports defined in the test harness must be connected.
-In case the AIE graph does not need all the PLIOs defined in the harness, an instance of the ``vck190_test_harness::occupyUnusedPLIO`` helper class must be added to the ``graph.cpp`` file.
+In case the AIE graph does not need all the PLIOs defined in the harness, an instance of the ``test_harness::occupyUnusedPLIO`` helper class must be added to the ``graph.cpp`` file.
 This class will help to occupy all the PLIOs which are not used by the original AIE graph.

 .. code-block:: c++

-   template <int used_in_plio, int used_out_plio>
+   template <int used_in_plio, int used_out_plio, int max_num_plio>
    class occupyUnusedPLIO;

-   template <int used_in_plio, int used_out_plio>
+   template <int used_in_plio, int used_out_plio, int max_num_plio>
    occupyUnusedPLIO::occupyUnusedPLIO(std::vector<std::string> used_in_plio_names,  std::vector<std::string> used_out_plio_names);

 **Templates**

 ``used_in_plio``
-  The number of input PLIOs in the AIE graph
+  The number of input PLIOs used in the AIE graph

 ``used_out_plio``
-  The number of output PLIOs in the AIE graph
+  The number of output PLIOs used in the AIE graph

+``max_num_plio``
+  Maximum number of PLIOs pre-defined in XSA (36 for VCK190, 16 for VEK280)

 **Parameters**